AviatrixSystems/Docs/HowTos/connecting_openvpn_to_onprem.rst

 Controller > Site2Cloud > select tunnel > Local Subnet(s)

 - Add the OpenVPN Gateway Network to Local Subnets(s) (ig, 10.99.245.0/24)
-- The User VPN client network (ig, 192.168.43.0/24) will be SNAT'ed off the OpenVPN Gateway's local IP (ig, 10.99.245.x)
+- The User VPN client network (ig, 192.168.43.0/24) will be SNAT'ed off of the OpenVPN Gateway's local IP (ig, 10.99.245.x)
 - Transit Gateways configured with BGP should advertise the OpenVPN network automatically

 Conclusion
 --------------

-Users connected to the SSL VPN should now beable to route through OpenVPN Gateway, through the IPSec tunnel and back to On-prem.
+Users connected to the SSL VPN should now be able to route through the OpenVPN Gateway back to On-prem.

 Troubleshooting
 --------------

 - Confirm the VPN User policy allows for connectivity to the On-prem network
-- Log out of the Aviatrix VPN client and reconnect
+- Log out of the Aviatrix VPN client and reconnect - this will refresh your device's local routes
 - If this a TGW solution, confirm that the OpenVPN Gateway's Security Domain is connected to the S2C Security Domain
 - If this is a BGP solution confirm that Transit Gateway is advertising the OpenVPN Gateway network (ig, 10.99.245.0/24)
 - On the remote firewall or router check for any ACLs that would block the OpenVPN Gateway Network